nvsk/Onwelo-/README.md

    •	Read files from Bronze layer
    •	Create dataframe (Pyspark / Pandas)
    •	Clean the data
+   •	Write to Azure Blob Storage/ADLS Gen2 as json / parquet files (Silver Layer)
+   •	Create / Update external tables in Azure SQL serverless database (Gold Layer) Gold layer is something which is readily consumed by Power BI  for preparing Dashboards with minimum calculations and transformations

 2. How will the connection between the SQL database and PowerBi online report look like?
    From PowerBI  Desktop, connect to Azure SQL database in Direct Query mode to reflect the latest data changes more frequently